 I’ve logged into CareerPath but the induction won’t open.

-The CIS Contractor Induction is designed to open in a new browser window.
+The Contractor Induction is designed to open in a new browser window.
 Some internet browsers have a pop-up blocker enabled by default.
 The pop-up blocker can normally be disabled in the following places:

 Internet Explorer: Tools -> Internet Options -> Privacy